PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 documents every time the crawler is executed.

 dublin_core_records/
 The first folder created by the crawler.
-It contains all publications' metadata in Dublin Core format.
+It contains all publications' metadata in Dublin Core format (publication's title, abstract, authors...).
+Each subfolder is named after a journal's ID and includes all its publications.
-You can find information about the publication's title, abstract, authors...
-Each subfolder is a journal's ID, you can find the publications of the journal inside the folder.
 This folder contains the titles and abstracts in Spanish only.

 records/
 The second folder created by the crawler.
 It contains the publications' information in XML format, very similar to the metadata.
-This file includes the full text in HTML format, titles and abstract in Spanish and English (if available), and so on.
+This file includes the full text in HTML format, its title and its abstract in Spanish and English (if available)...

 dublin_core_extended/
 The third folder created by the crawler.
-It contains the same files of the "dublin_core_records" folder, but the titles and abstracts in both Spanish and English.
+It contains the same files of the "dublin_core_records" folder, but the titles and abstracts are in both Spanish and English.

 full_texts/clean_raw_text/
 The fourth folder created by the crawler.
 It contains the full text of the article extracted from the XML file, with the